elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

     * If the Z motors are struggling to raise or lower the bed, several steps should be revisited, including this one.
     * Try to move each screw individually with the spare motor cable.
 Make sure they are moving smoothly.
 Look for damaged wire connections on the Z cable and on the motors.
     * Replace the stepper driver for the Z motors with one of the spares.
     * Check the current on the stepper driver with a multimeter.
 It should be no more than 1.2V.
-The way to measure it is to set the multimeter to 2V, red pin on the Vref, black pin on GND pin on the stepper driver.
+The way to measure it is to set the multimeter to 2V, red pin on the Vref, black pin on the GND pin on the stepper driver.
 If the current is lower than 1.2V, turn the Vref (potentiometer) clockwise, no more than 1/4 turn at a time.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
     * If the layers shift, or shapes print with distorted X and Y coordinates, several steps should be revisited, including this one.
     * Make sure the wiring is not loose or torn either on the controller board or on the Y motor.